Fuerte de San José: Location and description

 The fort faced the Caribbean Sea, contained seven cannons mounted on a battery, and was staffed by artillery and infantry personnel.
 By 1775, but possibly for many years earlier as well, the Spanish had a cannon de a seis (a 6-caliber cannon) in Ponce, in the city proper, for the defense of the city.
 Since there was a three-mile distance from the city to the port, the port was vulnerable to attacks without the availability of a quick response from city artillery.
 Thus the port needed its own defense equipment.
 It was out of this need that Fuerte de San José was built.

 The Fuerte de San José structure was built in masonry, with housing quarters and supplies storage also in masonry.
 It provided a base defense structure and, to complement it, two other defense structures were planned.
 Fuerte de San José was located between the Caribbean Sea and the village of La Playa and just west of the port facilities.
 The second structure, a battery, was built in 1801 at El Peñoncillo (Punta Peñoncillo), a location east of the port.
-A third structure yet, this one also consisting of only a battery, was planned for Punta Cucharas, but was never built.
+A third structure, consisting of only a battery, was planned for Punta Cucharas, but was never built.
 The battery at El Peñoncillo was built and completed by José Benítez.
 This battery was donated to the people of Ponce by its teniente a guerra.
 José Benítez built it "from his own money" and the battery was later accepted by the Spanish Crown as part of the Spanish arsenal in Ponce.
 Benitez's battery was 24.5 varas wide (about 75 feet) and "of the necessary height to make a secure and solid edification".
 It had four doors, two at each side, two 6-caliber cannons, and all the necessary supplies to mount a defense.
 It possessed enough supplies to support 50 men for thirteen days, as well as support personnel such as blacksmiths and carpenters.
 The structure's initial stock contained gunpowder, bullets, rifles, and crowbars.
 José Benítez's position in Ponce was that of a teniente a guerra, a combination "military commandant/civil superintendent".